moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/global-expansion.md

 Employees in Mexico are covered by the Social Security Law, under IMSS who is responsible for administering social security insurance benefits and the collection of contributions.
 - Both the employer and employee are required to contribute to social security, although the employer has the responsibility of withholding the employee’s contribution.
 - These contributions fund retirement pensions, health and maternity insurance, occupational risk, day-care, disability and life insurance, and unemployment/old age insurance.

-### Medical

-**For team members hired before October 1, 2024** Healthcare Monthly Allowance will be paid by GX as an allowance to the team members until December 31, 2024.
-The allowance will 5000 USD per annum broken into monthly installments.

 ### Health Insurance